 5) The City will continue to support Habitat for Humanity by donating vacant residential lots to the organization for construction of new single-family homes for low-and moderate-income families.
-The City donates two (2) lots per year, depending upon the availability of viable lots.

-6) The City will continue to fund the owner-occupied and renter-occupied housing rehabilitation program.
+6) The City will continue to fund the owner-occupied housing rehabilitation program.
 This program provides opportunities for individuals to undertake rehabilitation projects and help preserve and maintain some of the existing affordable housing stock.